sukritidawar/MBTI-Personality-Prediction-using-Tweets/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

+### Observations
-*Jeff Bezos' tweets were greatly varying in feeling and thinking whereas Jacinda Arden's tweets were greatly varying in perception and judging. *Vladimir Putin showed a consistent personality type in all his tweets whereas Kamala Harris’ mbti personality is not matching with personality type that she showed with her tweets.
+*Jeff Bezos' tweets were greatly varying in feeling and thinking whereas Jacinda Arden's tweets were greatly varying in perception and judging. <br>
+*Vladimir Putin showed a consistent personality type in all his tweets whereas Kamala Harris’ mbti personality is not matching with personality type that she showed with her tweets. <br>
-*Also, we noticed that most of these significant figures showed a personality type INTP(Introversion Intuition Thinking Perception )through their tweets which is a little different than their original ones, which we believe could be a reason because of the formal language used in their tweets.
+*Also, we noticed that most of these significant figures showed a personality type INTP(Introversion Intuition Thinking Perception )through their tweets which is a little different than their original ones, which we believe could be a reason because of the formal language used in their tweets. <br>